for-GET/katt/README.md

 A request can also be configured via HTTP request headers:

+* `x-katt-description` would take precedence over the transaction's description
 * `x-katt-request-timeout` would take precedence over the `request_timeout` param
 * `x-katt-request-sleep` would delay the request for a specific amount of milliseconds